prestodb/prestorials/docker-compose/README.md

 ## Requirements
 * Mac OS X or Linux, with minimum 10G memory and 50G free disk space
 * Docker Desktop 4.10.1 (Engine: 24.0.2, Compose: v2.18.1) and above
+* At least 10G free memory on your machine

 ## Update catalog configurations
 * Update `mysql.properties`, `postgresql.properties`, `hive.properties` and/or `glue.properties` if you need to.